-Welcome To The Lombardi Arts Center School for Theater
+Welcome To The Lombardi Arts Center Theater Club

 Are you an actor or actress?
-Do you want to learn about theater?
+Do you want to be in a theater club?
 Do you want to be in theater workshops?
-Do you want to be in a program with classes that perform plays?
+Do you want to be in a program that perform plays?
 If you've answered yes to any of these questions The Lombardi Arts Center could be your answer.

-The Lombardi Arts Center is a theater school with studios in New York and Boston with the mission to educate about drama in a safe environment, strive for creative originality, promote toleration, and seek to increase awareness.
-No matter what level you are at there is a program with classes here for you.
+The Lombardi Arts Center Theater Club is an association and organization dedicated to drama.
+The mission of this theatre club is to educate about theater and perform drama in a safe environment, strive for creative originality, promote toleration, and seek to increase awareness.
+No matter what level you are at there is a program here for you.

 If you are a beginner you can join a workshop to study: monologues, scenes, acting, and what is an appropriate performing arts resume.
-If you are at an intermediate level the Lombardi Arts Center offers classes in a program that performs productions in Off-Off-Broadway venues (with seating capacity fewer than 100 seats).
-If you are advanced, classes are available for a program that performs productions in Off-Broadway venues (with seating capacity between 100-499 seats).
+If you are at an intermediate level the Lombardi Arts Center offers a program that performs productions in Off-Off-Broadway venues (with seating capacity fewer than 100 seats).
+If you are advanced, a program is available that performs productions in Off-Broadway venues (with seating capacity between 100-499 seats).